18F/guides/docs/replatforming.md

 agile:
   - name: Home
     url: /agile/
 ```

 ## Collections / tags
-11ty uses “collections” to create content groupings.
+11ty uses “[collections](https://www.11ty.dev/docs/collections/)” to create content groupings.
 We can create a distinct collection for each guide, which allows us to group relevant content together.
 Site pages can be added to a collection simply by adding a `tag` to the front matter with the appropriate guide name as the value.
 The tag name is used throughout the site to refer to each guide (for example to determine the guide’s title).

 _Examples:_
 De-risking guide content would have the front matter `tags: derisking`
 UX guide pages would have `tags: uxguide`

 ## Sidenavs
 We can use the [EleventyNavigation](https://www.11ty.dev/docs/plugins/navigation/) plugin to programmatically create a sidenav for any collection.
-In order to do this each collection should have a mock markdown file such as `agile.md`  or `state-handbook.md` which defines the collection’s parent `key` for `EleventyNavigation`.
+In order to do this, each collection should have a mock markdown file such as `agile.md`  or `state-handbook.md` which defines the collection’s parent `key` for `EleventyNavigation`.
 This file should containtain only this front matter and no real content.
 For example `agile.md` would contain:

 ```
 permalink: false